 The rajah, when he heard this, was displeased with himself for having made so rash a promise, because he valued the magic lute that played by itself above all his possessions.
 But as he had promised, so he must perform.

 "You must never come back again," he said roughly, "for once having asked so much, how will you in the future be content with smaller gifts?"

-When Dorani got to the palace that morning she asked the prince whether he had dreamt again.
+When Dorani got to the palace that morning she asked the prince whether he had dreamed again.
 He laughed with happiness, for this time she had spoken to him of her own free will.
 He replied, "No, but I begin to dream now - not of what has happened in the past, but of what may happen in the future."

 That day Dorani sat very quietly, but she answered the prince when he spoke to her.
 And when evening fell, and with it the time for her departure, she still sat on.
-The prince came close to her and said softly, "Are you not going to your house tonight, Dorani?"
+The prince came close to her and said softly, "Are you not going back to your house tonight, Dorani?"

 At that she rose and threw herself into his arms, whispering, "Never again!
 Nay, never again will I leave thee!"

-So the prince won his beautiful bride, and though neither of them dealt any further with fairies and their magic, they learnt more daily of the magic of Love, which one may still learn, although fairy magic has long since fled away.
+So the prince won his beautiful bride.
+And though neither of them dealt any further with fairies and their magic, they learnt more daily of the magic of Love, which one may still learn, although fairy magic has long since fled away.

 Question 1: Why did Dorani refuse to speak to her new husband all day long?